 Staff development /CPD to support teaching and learning and raise awareness about health & wellbeing including own.

 Enabling the 'student voice' to influence decisions.
+Developing

+A Whole School

+Approach to Health

+& Wellbeing

 Good health, wellbeing and resilience are vital for all our children now and for the future of society - Public Health England March 2018